basiqio-oss/Basiq-docs/docs/PLatform/cdr-compliance/consent-management-policy-template.md

 ## Consent Management

-To support the proper management of user consent in compliance with the Consumer Data Right (CDR) regulations, partners have two main options for implementing consent management:
+To support the proper management of user consent in compliance with the Consumer Data Right (CDR) regulations, partners are required to provide at least two methods for users to manage their consents.
+These methods can be implemented in various ways to ensure flexibility and convenience for users.

+Partners have three main options for implementing consent management:

 <Tabs style={{ animation: 'fadeIn 3s ease-out' }}>
   <Tab title="1.
 Using the Basiq Dashboard">